 Step 5: Sprinkle with parsley and serve!

 Easy as can be right?
 I thought that play by play might help convince you that this recipe is worth trying.
 Seriously folks, this mushroom brown rice pilaf is the lazy chef’s new best friend.
-If you still need convincing, please just take yet another minute to consider the dishes you can pair this bad boy with.
+If you still need convincing, please just take yet another minute to consider the dishes you can pair this with.

 If you’re looking for another side that plays together, this lemon asparagus is money.
 This easy sautéed spinach is even simpler and is one my most popular recipes to date.
 Both of those recipes are a hit every time I make them and I’m sure you’ll find the same is true for you.